brimdata/zed/docs/formats/zed.md

 A type name may be any UTF-8 string exclusive of primitive type names.

-For example, if "port" is a named type for `int16`, then two values of type "port" have the same type but a value of type port and a value of type int16 do not have the same type.
+For example, if "port" is a named type for `uint16`, then two values of type "port" have the same type but a value of type "port" and a value of type `uint16` do not have the same type.

 The type order of two named types is the type order of their underlying types.